 I bought a 1999 Seville STS.
 I'll be driving along and the Speedometer, Tach, Cruise Control, and Turn Signals will quit working.
 I"ll stop the car turn it off and then restart and they'll work again.
 It also seems that the car doesen't run right when this occurs.
 I will get a message sometimes that says the electrical system needs serviced, but doesen't throw any codes.
 Please if anybody has had this happened let me know what the problem is.
 I had a new computer put in and thought this would correct the problem, but hasen't.
 My GM mechanic can't figure it out.

-Do any know why the car shakes, or has a slight mist to it, when it's in park?
+Do any know why the car shakes, or has a slight miss to it, when it's in park?

 I just bought a 99 Cadillac Seville with 105,000 miles and had a tune up & oil change done.
 Everything works fine except that my engine seems to burn too much oil.
 I always have this heavy oil burning smell coming out of the engine when I drive and worse when I park the car.